ovh/python-ovh/MIGRATION.rst

 Migrate from legacy wrappers
 ############################

-This guide specifically targets developers comming from the legacy wrappers previously distributed on https://api.ovh.com/g934.first_step_with_api.
-It highligts the main evolutions between these 2 major version as well as some tips to help with the migration.
+This guide specifically targets developers coming from the legacy wrappers previously distributed on https://api.ovh.com/g934.first_step_with_api.
+It highlights the main evolutions between these 2 major version as well as some tips to help with the migration.
 If you have any further questions, feel free to drop a mail on api@ml.ovh.net (api-subscribe@ml.ovh.net to subscribe).